-SUNFISH (Lepomis pallidus).-Locally termed bluegill, blue sunfish, copper-nosed bream, dollardee, and blue bream.
-Of the many species of sunfishes distributed throughout the United States east of the Rocky Mountains, this is the only one that can be recommended by the Bureau of Fisheries as worthy of artificial propagation, and it is believed to be the finest pond fish available for private culture.
-It is adapted to practically all conditions, is prolific, and of unsurpassed table qualities.
+believed to be the finest pondfish available for private culture.
+It is adapted to virtually all conditions, is prolific and of unsurpassed table qualities.
 The largest specimens will measure from 12 to 14 inches in length and attain a weight of nearly a pound.
 The bluegill may be propagated in connection with any of the other species listed above.